AlexPantusUni/AlexPSPIndividual/sprintweek2/sprintweek2.md

 ### Day 1
-We added tags that focused on specific illnesses cats and dogs encounter
+We added tags that focused on specific illnesses cats and dogs encounter and also brain-stormed some important accesibilyt features that we were recommended by a SHU lecturer.
 ### Task 1
 We added tags that focused on specific illnesses cats and dogs encounter
 ### Task 2